SSFL 25: Eve celebrates ‘statement win’ as ‘Naps’ down Signal Hill 2-1 to end three-year title drought

 Eve, for his part, said his triumphant return was not as straightforward as it might appear.
 For starters, he said it was challenging to be mentally ready for the competition after almost six years away.

 “There were a lot of adjustments for me,” he said.
-“People feel it is easy but there were a lot of good teams in the league—a lot of well organised teams.
+“People feel it is easy, but there were a lot of good teams in the league—a lot of well-organised teams.

 “[…] Four teams were fighting for the title up to the last day.”

 SSFL president Merere Gonzales was not at Lewis Street with the Premier Division trophy today.
-And, almost certainly, the Credentials Committee will have some work to do—with regards to St Benedict’s complaints—before any announcement is made.
+And, almost certainly, the Credentials Committee will have some work to do—with regard to St Benedict’s complaints—before any announcement is made.

 But school officials said they are confident that they would be cleared of any wrongdoing.